flare-foundation/flare-tx-sdk/README.md

 The [EIP-1193 standard](https://eips.ethereum.org/EIPS/eip-1193) specifies an API for signing and submitting EVM transactions.
 This standard is followed by common Web3 wallets such as MetaMask, WalletConnect, Coinbase Wallet, etc. The crucial ingredient of these wallets is the EIP-1193 provider object.

-To setup SDK-compatible wallets that communicate with the EIP-1193 provider, first extract `provider` object from the Web3 wallet framework, and then use
+To set up SDK-compatible wallets that communicate with the EIP-1193 provider, first extract `provider` object from the Web3 wallet framework, and then use
 ```
 let controller = new EIP1193WalletController(provider)
 ```